cite-architecture/sbt-cross-template/jdk11/README.md

 Implemented:

 - cross-compilation, to both JVM and ScalaJS, and to more than one version of Scala
+- unit testing of all code (shared, JVM- and JS-specific)
+- correct exports to mains running in both JVM and JS branches
+- live documentation generated with `mdoc` in `crossed.jvm` project

 Not yet implemented:

-- unit testing of all code (shared, JVM- and JS-specific)
-- live documentation generated with `mdoc`
 - publication to bintray